Like mood swings and morning sickness, one of the many symptoms that women can expect to experience during their pregnancy is increased fatigue.

 During pregnancy, it's normal to feel like you're tired all the time.
 But pay attention to when you're especially tired during the day.
 Is it when you get home at night, or do you have a harder time waking up in the morning?
 Is midday the most difficult time?
 As often as possible, try to plan your schedule around these peaks and valleys.

-“If you find yourself feeling tired and you need to wake up, try some simple stretching and deep breathing,” says Dr. Shima.
-“If it’s possible, go for a walk, even if it’s just to the restroom.
-Splash some cold water on your face or walk outside for fresh air.”
+"If you find yourself feeling tired and you need to wake up, try some simple stretching and deep breathing," says Ms. Cautillo.
+"If it's possible, go for a walk, even if it's just to the restroom.
+Splash some cold water on your face or walk outside for fresh air."

 Remember, fatigue is a normal part of pregnancy and friends and family understand that you're dealing with it to the best of your ability.
 If you have questions about your fatigue, what's normal, and what's not, ask your OB/GYN.